 There is a restaurant at the Carter Lake Marina with an area to anchor your boat while you enjoy a meal at shore.
 Rent boats, slips, dine and get supplies.
 The marina opens April1 for the season, daily 9am-5pm.
 4011 S County Rd 31, Loveland, 970-667-1062

-Camping – There are 118 campsites, open year round.
+Camping – There are more than 100 campsites, open year round.
 The Eagle Campground on the northeast corner of the lake has a playground, full electric hookups, restrooms, and shower facilities.
 The South Shore Campground also has electric hookups.
-You can reserve a campsite online.

 Fishing – Fishing from shore, anglers can catch trout and an occasional walleye or largemouth bass.
 You can increase your luck from a boat.